krlawrence/graph/README.md

 **Chapter 4 - BEYOND BASIC QUERIES**
-- Having now introduced Gremlin in some detail, we introduce the Gremlin steps that can be used to create, modify, and delete, data.
+- Having now introduced Gremlin in some detail, we introduce the Gremlin steps that can be used to create, modify and delete, data.
 We present a selection of best practices and start to explore some more advanced query writing.

 **Chapter 5 - MISCELLANEOUS QUERIES AND THE RESULTS THEY GENERATE**
-- Using the Gremlin steps introduced in Chapters 3 and 4, we are now ready to use what we have learned so far and write queries that analyze the air-routes graph in more depth, and answer more complicated questions.
+- Using the Gremlin steps introduced in Chapters 3 and 4, we are now ready to use what we have learned so far and write queries that analyze the air-routes graph in more depth and answer more complicated questions.
 The material presented includes a discussion of analyzing distances, route distribution, and writing geospatial queries.